Naing-Win/Event-Blog/README.md

 # Event-Blog
 Event blog by using spring boot, mysql, html, css, bootstrap, thymeleaf.

-# Description
+# Project Description
-- Volunteer registered
+- Volunteer who is sharing knowledge about topic he has been registered
 - Event registered